Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 - **Flathub**:- Flathub is the largest repository of Flatpak applications spanning various categories.

 - **Snap**:- Snap is an alternative packaging format by Canonical (the creators of Ubuntu) for installing thousands of applications from the Snapcraft repository.
 They facilitate installing applications in Servers and various GNU/Linux distributions.
-Snapcraft contains hundreds of verified packages and software from publishers. (**_Note_**: At the time of writing this guide, Snap is not yet supported in Vanilla OS)
+Snapcraft contains hundreds of verified packages and software from publishers. (**_Note_**: Snap is currently not supported in Vanilla OS)

 - **AppImage**:- AppImage is a format for distributing portable software or executables on Linux without needing superuser permissions to install the application.